tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   6. Decides which process to run next
   7. Load the new process, i.e. memory map, registers, etc. (assembly)
 - Difference between concurrency and parallelism
-  - concurreny: multitasking on a single-core machine
+  - concurrency: multitasking on a single-core machine
   - parallelism: multicore processor

 == Threads